What is cannabis extraction equipment?

 CO2 is also a great option for extracting fragile plant terpenes for a high quality distillate that retains the flavor profile of the original plant.
 This is important for vape products and other full-spectrum products that are popular with cannabis enthusiasts.

 What kind of CO2 extractor should someone invest in?
 It depends on the initial size of your operation, your budget, the space available, and the final product you want to create.
 Luckily, a small operation allows someone to start CO2 processing and scale up as sales grow.
-One of the main disadvantages of CO2 extraction is the high cost of the equipment because the process is complicated and needs expensive machinery and proper know how for the workers.
+One of the main disadvantages of CO2 extraction is the high cost of the equipment because the process is complicated and needs expensive machinery and proper know-how for the workers and the slow process does not give you great yields.

-If you need to create a cannabis grade-specific living resins the hydrocarbon extraction is excellent option for you.
-The use of hydrocarbons (propane, butane, or hexa) helps preserve the authentic flavor of each strain, which is a combination of cannabis flavonoids, terpenes, and cannabinoids.
+If you need to create cannabis grade-specific live resins the hydrocarbon extraction is an excellent option for you.
+The use of hydrocarbons (propane, butane, or hexane) helps preserve the authentic flavor of each strain, which is a combination of cannabis flavonoids, terpenes, and cannabinoids.
 There is so much interest in the product that hydrocarbon extraction is becoming more popular.

-The disadvantage of hydrocarbon extraction is the cost of installing the equipment required to perform hydrocarbon extraction.
-The equipment required is also not cheep, and the amount of hydrocarbons allowed on-site at one time is regulated, making it difficult (legally) to scale up production.
+The disadvantage of hydrocarbon extraction is the cost of installing the equipment required to perform hydrocarbon extraction in C1D1 rooms.
+The equipment required is also not cheap, and the amount of hydrocarbons allowed on-site at one time is regulated, making it difficult (legally) to scale up production.
+The labor involved is at high cost due the extremely high flammability of the process that always leaves residues altering the taste of the extract.

-Both hydrocarbon and CO2 extraction use closed circuit extractors, so the system is completely sealed.
+Both hydrocarbon and CO2 extraction must use closed loop extraction systems, so the system is completely sealed.
 The solvent is recovered and reused.

 Solvent-free extraction equipment mechanically separates cannabinoid-rich trichomes from plant biomass.
 This separation uses water and/or ice and vigorous agitation to remove trichomes from the cannabis plant biomass.
 The trichomes are then filtered from the biomass and water and used to create a high quality hash product.

-A better option that does not require exposing the solvent to extreme conditions to extract is R134A solvent extraction.
+A better option that does not require exposing the solvent to extreme conditions to extract is R134A aerosol solvent extraction.
 This method ensures that the final solvent contains all cannabinoid terpenes.
-R134A offers the production of complete resin spectrum with all its medicinal benefits at the lowest cost available on the market.
-The cost of R134A extraction is way lower than CO2, Ethanol, hydrocarbon or solventless extractions .
-Extraction of R134a is done only at room temperature, allowing natural closed-loop systems to effortlessly separate natural oils from raw cannabis products.
+R134A offers the production of complete live resin and full spectrum extracts with all of its medicinal benefits at the lowest cost available on the market.
+The system and operation cost of R134A extraction is way lower than CO2, Ethanol, hydrocarbon or solventless extractions.
+Extraction with R134a is done only at room temperature and airless environment allowing natural closed-loop systems to effortlessly separate natural oils from raw cannabis products without oxydation and aftertaste.

-First the tetrafluoroethane gas is slightly pressurized and after passing through the plant is collected in a separate separation tank, leaving only full-spectrum cannabis oil.
+First the tetrafluoroethane (R134a) aerosol gas is slightly pressurized and after passing through the plant is collected in a separate separation tank, leaving only full-spectrum cannabis oil.
 This way of extracting is safe and non-toxic to human health, this isolation method has been approved by the FDA and the European Union and has been certified as GRAS (Generally Recognized As Safe).
-The R134a process is definitely superior to C02, ethanol or any of the above extraction types, safer and cheaper.
+The R134a aerosol process is definitely superior to CO2, ethanol or any of the above extraction types, safer and cheaper.

-R134a extraction is patented and owned by Pure5™’s company.
-If you want to use only the safest and cheapest extraction method, choose Pure5™’s R134a equipment.
-Here you can learn more about Pure5™’s cbd oil manufacturing process.
+R134a extraction is fully patented and owned by PURE5™ extraction.
+If you want to use only the safest and cheapest extraction method, choose PURE5™ R134a aerosol equipment.
+Here you can learn more about the PURE5™ oil manufacturing process.

 How to choose a model